 How to Find Out if Your Potential New Employer is Prioritizing Diversity & Inclusion.

 Congrats!
 You’re on the job hunt and lining up interviews left and right.
-Your resume is polished, your answers are practiced and you are ready to jump into the next kick ass part of your career.
+Your resume is polished, your answers are practiced and you’re ready to jump into the next phase of your career.

 But how can you know that the company you end up with is committed to Diversity, Equity and Inclusion?
 Sure, they probably have a statement on their website…but how do you really know?